ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 The health benefits associated with chocolate are primarily attributed to dark chocolate with higher cocoa content, as it contains a higher concentration of flavonoids and fewer added ingredients.

+## Correlation between average consumption and laureate's consumption

+**Dependence between chocolate laureate consumption and mean consumption**

+> The present data are based on country averages, and the specific chocolate intake of individual Nobel laureates of the past and present remains unknown.
+>
+> The cumulative dose of chocolate that is needed to sufficiently increase the odds of being asked to travel to Stockholm is uncertain.

 # Reproductibility and sampled data
 > Obviously, these findings are hypothesis-generating only and will have to be tested in a prospective, randomized trial
 >